 - Louder than expected airflow

-Geekvape’s sub-ohm tank follows the trend of mesh coils and resin tank designs with its Alpha Tank.
+Geekvape’s sub-ohm tank follows the trend of mesh coils and resin tank designs with its Zeus Tank.

-This tank utilizes yet another coil technology, which contains Egyptian organic cotton instead of the more regular Japanese cotton.
+This tank utilises yet another coil technology, which contains Egyptian organic cotton instead of the more regular Japanese cotton.

 This technology means that the head is able to be designed with a narrower opening for liquid to move through than other tanks, enhancing flavour and decreasing e-liquid use per pull.